yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/serviceprincipal-delete-approleassignedto.md

 ---
-title: "Delete appRoleAssignedTo"
+title: "Delete an appRoleAssignment granted for a service principal"
-description: "Delete an appRoleAssignment granted for a service principal." ms.localizationpriority: medium
+description: "Delete an appRoleAssignment granted for a service principal."
+localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "applications"
 author: "sureshja"
 ---

-# Delete appRoleAssignedTo
+# Delete an appRoleAssignment granted for a service principal

 Namespace: microsoft.graph